Name: Mark Verber

 I have found the side pockets very convenient.
 I carry the day's lunch / snacks in one of the side pockets, and a small camera in the other side pocket.
 This lets me snack and take pictures without removing my pack.

 Durability?
-So far, the pack still looks almost like new after more than 1000 miles put on my me and friends who have borrowed the pack..
+So far, the pack still looks almost like new after more than 1500 miles.